consp1racy/android-support-preference/README.md

 }
 ```

-This fix is not necessary or available since version 0.5.5.
+<s>This fix is not necessary or available since version 0.5.5.</s>

+Similar issue is present in support library version 24.1.x.
+The fix is once more available in version 0.10.0 of this library.

 ---